 Although you can find an abundant amount of half marathon training plans online or in running books, Garbutt’s experience has shown that the destination isn’t always it; it’s the experience.
 “You might not get that dream time your very first half marathon, but it’s a process,” Garbutt said.
 “Setting milestone goals along the way can be helpful in moving you toward that goal down the road.”
 Enjoy your training sessions and celebrate your accomplishments — small or big — with friends, family, and a couple of well-earned beers.

 The Commitment to Training

 So the real question is how long this sonofabitch is going to take to train for, how many boozy Saturday nights you’re going to have to give up, and how much Swedish Fish are going to go on swimming.
 According to Garbutt, beginners don’t have to be hammering out 5-milers; if you can handle 3 miles without stopping, a good training program can get you the rest of the way over 10 weeks.
 If you’re already active in another fairly aerobic sport, from pick-up basketball to cycling, soccer, or another “deeper base of

-Regarding frequency, newer runners should aim for four to five days a week, mixing in easy runs; one progressively longer run, which will peak at 12 miles two weeks before your race; and some kind of faster workout, Garbutt says.
-More experienced runners can expand up to six days a week, but he cautions against seven days with no rest: “The costs are too great with cumulative fatigue,” he says.
-Cycle three weeks increasing mileage with one week of lower mileage, which allows your body to rest and recover.
+Regarding frequency, newer runners should aim for four to five days a week, mixing in easy runs; one progressively longer run, which will peak at 12 miles two weeks before your race; and some kind of faster workout, Garbutt said.
+More experienced runners can expand up to six days a week, but he cautions against seven days with no rest: “The costs are too great with cumulative fatigue,” he said.
+Cycle three weeks of increasing mileage with one week of lower mileage, which allows your body to rest and recover.

 Some of Garbutt’s favorites include hill repeats at an eight or nine effort out of 10 or the classic four repeats of two minutes “hard” with a minute of recovery between each.
 Sandwich either of these between a 15-minute warm-up and a 15-minute cool-down.